pdamodaran/m2x-java/README.md

 #### Fetch the collection of keys ([Spec](https://m2x.att.com/developer/documentation/keys#List-Keys))

-Return list of all registered keys:
+Return a list of all registered keys:

 ```
 	List<Key> keys = client.keys().list();
 ```

-Or return list of keys for a given Feed:
+Or return a list of keys for a given Feed:

 ```
 	List<Key> keys = client.keys().list("61179472a42583cffc889478010a092a");